 The headline sums it up succinctly

 The headline is one of the most important parts of the entire email.
-Based on the headline, readers decide whether to read the rest of the content or ignore the email, delete it directly, or even unsubscribe from the newsletter.
+Based on the headline, the reader decides whether to read the rest of the content or ignore the e-mail, delete it directly or even unsubscribe from the newsletter.

 A good headline is a small challenge.
 It is important to know the target group (persona) and their current needs (journey, job to be done).
 The headline sums up why this email is important.
 What added value does the email bring to the reader?
 What do they get out of it?

 Remember what point in the customer journey your contact is at.
-Which persona does s/he correspond to?
-What is his/her current need?
-How can I bring him/her an added value with my email that costs as little (effort) as possible?
+Which persona does she:he correspond to?
+What is her:his current need?
+How can I bring her:him added value with my email that costs her:him as little (effort) as possible?

 3 short paragraphs that create a melody